hiramegl/AaMakro5oul/README.md

 I was looking for a soundcard with balanced XLR connectors since it was the most common interface in the places I had been playing.
 It also has a headphones output for monitoring.
 I'm really happy with this soundcard and I highly recommend it!

-## HW Connections
+## Hardware connections

-The hardware connections diagram is this:

 ![Hardware connections](https://raw.githubusercontent.com/hiramegl/AaMakro5oul/master/AaMakro5oul/doc/images/AaMakro5oul_HW_connections.jpg "AaMakro5oul Hardware connections")

 ---

-## Why _AaMakro5oul_?
+## Why *AaMakro5oul*?

 ### Aa
 This is the first project that I program in Python.
-While developing this project my script used to crash very, very often, so in order to load it again I needed to scroll in the list of MIDI controllers until I found it, which was time consuming.
-Therefore, I put the 'Aa' at the beginning so that I would not need to scroll and just find it quickly.
+While developing this project my script used to crash very, very often, so in order to load it again I needed to scroll in the list of MIDI controllers in Ableton Live until I found it, which was time consuming.
+Therefore, I put the 'Aa' at the beginning so that it would not be necessary to scroll but just find it first in the list of surface controllers.

 ### Makro
 Originally 'M4kro' but I tought it would be more confusing to pronounce, therefore I left it as 'Makro'.
-Makro is for "macroinstructions" or "macrocommands", i.e., commands that execute things automatically, like autovolume control, autoeffect control, build-up automation, rebooting a channel, etc. I want to save time by clicking one button that does everything for me.
+Makro is for "macroi-nstructions" or "macro-commands", i.e., commands that execute things automatically, like autovolume control, autoeffect control, build-up automation, rebooting a channel, etc. I want to save time by clicking one button that does everything for me.

 ### 5oul

 I got inspired after watching a couple of videos of two of my all-time favorite DJ's: Paul Van Dyk and Deadmau5.
-Indeed, that is the reason why I have the '5' in my DJ name 'Lua5oul' and in my controller, which would be the soul of my mix :-D
+Indeed, that is the reason why I have the '5' in my Dj name 'Lua5oul' and in my controller, which is the soul of my mix :-)

   * [Future Music Live Set Up With Deadmau5](https://www.youtube.com/watch?v=GTCqeWu094I)
   * [PAUL VAN DYK - My Sound Set Up At Space Miami](https://www.youtube.com/watch?v=P1zRiRnen5M&feature=youtu.be)

 ## About the author
-My name is Hiram Galicia (hiramegl@yahoo.com) and have a great passion for music and programming.
+My name is Hiram Galicia (hiramegl@yahoo.com) and have a great passion for music, dancing and programming.